Industries & Practices

 We are a reliable and cost-effective resource for education leaders.

-As the single largest legal group in Ohio dedicated specifically to education, Bricker & Eckler represents a wide range of educational entities, including well over 200 public school districts and numerous educational service centers across the state.
-Our proven array of cost-effective legal services is designed to provide our clients with personalized, responsive assistance in meeting their goals.
+As the single largest legal group in Ohio dedicated specifically to education, our attorneys represent a wide range of educational entities, including well over 200 public school districts and numerous educational service centers across the state.
+We work with administrators to put proactive plans in place and, when needed, address any student, employee and community issues that may occur.

 Types of clients we represent:

 - Career/technical schools

 "We are fortunate to work with Bricker & Eckler.
 They are very responsive and available, and are truly partners with us!"

 "Bricker & Eckler is large enough to provide very specific expertise but small enough to form personal and trusting relationships."

 "The attorneys at Bricker & Eckler are extremely conscientious, hardworking, and determined to put my interests first.
 Whatever my issue happens to be, they are the first people I call.
 I want my school district to be legally compliant, and Bricker & Eckler is always there to make it happen!"